litmuschaos/v1-litmus-docs/docs/docker-service-kill.md

   </tr>
 </table>

+<strong>Note:</strong> The experiment currently support for GKE cluster with Ubuntu with Docker (Ubuntu) image.
+The Container-Optimised OS with Containerd needs to have different pre and post chaos check that will be added in subsequent releases.

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)